nehachetri/glowing-octo-train/README.md

 # Authentication Algorithm
-This is the code of an Authentication Algorithm
+This is the code of an Authentication Algorithm.
 Author - Neha Chetri